spyboy-productions/CloakQuest3r/README.md

 3. Subdomain Variation: While the tool scans subdomains, it doesn't guarantee that all subdomains' A records will point to the primary host.
 Some subdomains may also be protected by Cloudflare.

 ```
+> [!IMPORTANT]
-<h4 align="center"> This tool is a Proof of Concept and is for Educational Purposes Only. </h4>
+> <h4> This tool is a Proof of Concept and is for Educational Purposes Only. </h4>

+> [!CAUTION]
+> **Please use this responsibly and ethically.**
+> <h4> DISCLAIMER </h4>
+> It is possible to use CloakQuest3r for nefarious purposes.
+It merely illustrates what adept attackers are capable of.
+Defenders have a responsibility to consider such attacks and protect their users from them.
+Using CloakQuest3r should only be done with the written permission of the targeted parties for legitimate penetration testing assignments.

 ---